 In 2015-16, STEPS launched the Pathways to Sustainability Global Consortium with hubs in Africa, Latin America, North America, South Asia, China and Europe.

-We work with a network of partners in Asia, Africa, Latin America, North America and Europe and are funded by the Economic and Social Research Council.
+We work with a network of research partners around the world and are funded by the UK’s Economic and Social Research Council (ESRC).

 - Address global challenges through interdisciplinary research projects which bring together development studies and science and technology studies

 - Develop a theoretical pathways approach to understanding interactions between social, technological and environmental dynamics in diverse local conditions

 - Link new theory with practical solutions by devising a suite of tools and methods to create more sustainable, socially just and favourable conditions for the poor

 - Influence policy and generate new debate by engaging with diverse local and global audiences to help make change happen

 - Train a generation of junior researchers, Masters’ students, PhD students and postdoctoral fellows in the STEPS Centre’s concepts, methods and approaches